RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 2023-04-04T16:02:05 fasterq-dump.2.10.5 fatal: SIGNAL - Segmentation fault
 fasterq-dump (PID 1026649) quit with error code 1
 ```
-Try increase memory (200G instead of 50G) and use --split-files instead of -S
+Try increase memory (200G instead of 50G) and use --split-files instead of -S.
+It seems that even though it is written paired end, I only have 1 file... !